hackerschoice/hackerschoice.github.io/t/index.md

 ---
 layout: default
 title: A Free Telegram Proxy
-description: This projects allows users to bypass country blocks and add a extra layer of security to Telegram.
+description: This project allows users to bypass country blocks and add a extra layer of security to Telegram.
 ---

 ## Setup